The original sin of LNG

 We cannot deal with the complexity if we are not ready to go back to the roots.
 Looking at things through simple eyes.
 Without coloring or wishful thinking.

 Whatever happens to you has been waiting to happen since the beginning of time.
-The twining strands of fate wove both of them together: your own existence and the things that happen to you.”
+The twining strands of fate wove both of them together: your existence and the things that happen to you.”

-In part 3 of this series, we will look at what the garden of Eden was.
+In part 3 of this series, we will look at what the Garden of Eden was.
 We will probe its inner workings and what this means to the current state of plentiful LNG.

 0 replies